Community-Cleanup/Co-Cleanup-Docs/README.md

 #### Overview

 We aimed to be purposeful and considerate in how we delegated tasks.
 We wanted to both share the workload equally while taking into account our interests, strengths, and weaknesses.
-We discussed the delegation of tasks during our planning meetings and recorded task delegation in both Kanban task and user story cards and in our sprint planning Gantt chart.
+We discussed the delegation of tasks during our planning meetings and recorded task delegation in both Kanban task, user story cards and in our sprint planning Gantt chart.
 We then re-evaluated our assigned tasks each day during our stand-ups.

 #### Kanban Tickets